-According to the Circular PV Alliance, much of the great work being undertaken is in isolation.
+According to the Circular PV Alliance (CPVA), much of the great work being undertaken is in isolation.
 They believe this work will benefit from a 'central, coordinated platform to bring together all the pieces of the puzzle required to establish a thriving solar energy circular economy'.

-At Norwegian Crystals, we agree that industry coordination to both revitalize the PV industry in Europe and execute the development of a circular manufacturing ecosystem is critical to achieving Scope 3 gHg ambitions and securing a better future.
+Norwegian Crystals believes that industry coordination to both revitalize the PV industry in Europe and execute the development of a circular manufacturing ecosystem is critical to achieving Scope 3 gHg ambitions and securing a better future.